JonasHiltl/openchangelog/README.md

 <br />
 </p>

-Openchangelog takes your Markdown files, hosted on GitHub or locally and renders them as a beatiful Changelog Website.
+Openchangelog takes your Markdown files, hosted on GitHub or locally and renders them as a beautiful Changelog Website.
 - Easy to self-host, just a single config file
 - Written in Go → lightweight
 - Various integrations, open an issue to request a new integration